SauravSinghChandel/message-board/README.md

 - user_stories/ - Contains all the user stories
 - meetingNotes.md - Contains the meeting notes.
 - applogic.md - Contains the applogic.
 Used only as a reference.
-- Process Analysis -
+- Process Analysis - Goes over how decisions were made.
 - UML - Contains the UML Diagrams.
 ## The Architecture
-No major deviations from the architecture given in class were made.

 ![](docs/UML/Full_Project_Sprint_2.png)